siesto-rivera/polis/README.md

 #### Running as a background process

-If you would like to run docker compose as a background process, run the `up` commands with the `--detach` flag, and use `docker compose --profile postgres down` to stop.
+If you would like to run docker compose as a background process, run the `up` commands with the `--detach` flag, and use `docker compose --profile postgres --profile local-services down` to stop.

 #### Using Docker Machine as your development environment